 Scientific studies have shown that people with minds that don’t wander off are happier and less stressed.
 This includes thinking about positive things.
 But if your mind does think like this, can you stop it?
 Especially if it is chronic negative thinking?
 Yes, you can, but that’s a more complicated technique taught in master practitioner training of NLP.

 The trick is to use NLP to reduce ruminating about adverse events, and to start increasing the savoring of good events.
-Check-out our previous article as to how to do this.

 For those who took Neuro-Linguistic Programming training, the recommended tools here are: reframing, discovering positive intent, association, four-tupling.

 As meditation is such a powerful tool to reduce stress, it cannot be ignored.
 Don’t know how to meditate?
-Read our article on Headspace meditation.

 You could set meditation as a goal.
 Other than meditating daily, can you imagine what you will see, hear, and feel the moment your stress reduces, your concentration gets better, your emotions feel better regulated.
 All benefits of meditation.

 Most meditations contain a body scan.
 When you scan your body from the top of your head down to the tips of your toes, what does non-stress or relaxation feel like?
 For example, how does your stomach feel?
 Are your shoulders relaxed?
 Jaw slightly dropped?
 Is there an energy flow inside your body?
 Your breathing?
 If you know exactly what it feels like on the inside of your body, could you intentionally create it?
 For example, by letting the jaw drop, or muscles relax.
 Next time when you meditate, consider the possibility to add a moment where you intentionally allow the body to go towards a more relaxed state.
 You can use this technique as well outside of meditation.